 }} #2 point on 5GAA – they want rules focused on 3GPP only protocol, if v14 & v16 are not compatible, then DSRC should be allowed also. a member is working on text.

 IEEE 802 understands that the considerations of which V2X technologies should be permitted in the ITS band are different for a 75 MHz ITS band than for a reduced bandwidth ITS band (e.g. for 30 MHz as the NPRM proposes).
 In a 75 MHz ITS band, concerns about same-channel evolution and spectral efficiency are reduced.
 In a 30 MHz ITS band, same-channel evolution and spectral efficiency are imperative.
 Some commenters ask the Commission to retain 75 MHz for ITS and indicate a tolerance for C-V2X in a 20 MHz portion of that 75 MHz band.
 IEEE 802 cautions that such comments should not infer a support for C-V2X in a reduced bandwidth ITS band.
-Our comments note that DSRC has advantages over LTE V2X with respect to both same-channel evolution and spectral efficiency.
-It is too early to say, but perhaps 5G NR V2X will also possess these same advantages over LTE V2X.
+Our comments stress[x] that DSRC has advantages over LTE V2X with respect to both same-channel evolution and spectral efficiency.

+[x] Comments of IEEE 802, FCC ET Docket 19-138, March 5, 2020, p. _________

 }} 5G Americas - cellular technologies to support a wider, richer range of services than is possible using DSRC and Release 15(?) - who can contribute text pointing back to our comments against these specific points?

-IEEE 802 disagrees with 5G Americas that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
-We are not aware of a single ITS service that is supported by Release 14 C-V2X and not by DSRC.
+IEEE 802 disagrees with 5G Americas’s assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
+We are not aware of a single ITS services in 5.9 GHz that is supported by Release 14 C-V2X and not by DSRC.
 The opposite is true.
 DSRC supports a wide range of “advanced V2X” services that 3GPP concedes Release 14 LTE V2X was never intended to support.
 Furthermore, since Release 14 LTE V2X only uses broadcast, and does not possess a native unicast capability, there are a set of basic ITS services supported by DSRC that Release 14 LTE V2X cannot directly support.
 These include important services related to vehicle platooning, communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.

 }} 16mar: DSRC does all what C-V2X and more, for example _____…., a member will adjust 2nd sentence.